Learn-React-With-Harshi/chapter-12-lets-build-our-store/coding-assignment.md

 ### 5. Start small, don't panic

 I initally had lot of hesitation to use tailwind css.
-What helped me going was to s
+What helped me going was to start with one component at a time.
+Started in the order of Component hierarchy -
+  AppLayout -> Header (its children) -> Body (its children) -> Footer -> Shimmer -> (its children) -> About (its children) -> Login

+### 6. What helped ?
+Since I created the previous versions with plain native css (no framework), it was easy to remove and replace it with tailwind css framework.

+<ans>Done :</ans>

+1. Web version of UI
+2. Tries to bring the same look as earlier
+3. Just replaced the previous styles with utility classes of tailwind (not so efficient for now)

+<ans>Work in progress : </ans>
+1. Responsiveness
+2. Reuable classes
+3. Reduce the arbitrary values